nanosoftonline/express-tdd/readme.md

 ## How to write a Clean API Architecture using Express
-So we do why do we need to think of architecture when it comes to building APIs.
+So why do we need to think of architecture when it comes to building APIs.
 After all, we can knock together a simple API within a few minutes:

 Let's use Express and PostgreSQL to quickly put together an API to CRUD customers to a database